DPDK/dpdk/doc/guides/nics/ark.rst

 For configuring and using UIO and VFIO frameworks, please also refer :ref:`the documentation that comes with DPDK suite <linux_gsg>`.

+To build with a non-zero minimum tx packet length, set the above macro in your CFLAGS environment prior to the meson build step.
+I.e.,

+    export CFLAGS="-DRTE_LIBRTE_ARK_MIN_TX_PKTLEN=60"
+    meson build

 Supported ARK RTL PCIe Instances
 --------------------------------